google-marketing-solutions/argon/README.md

         *   Use `projectId` if the output BigQuery dataset lives outside the currently deployed cloud project.
         *   Set `single` to true, to process only one file per run.
-This is useful if your reports are multiple GBs.
+This is useful if your reports are multiple GBs large.
         *   Set `ignore` to a list of File IDs, to skip wrongly generated or unnecessary report files.
 *   Save the job and run once to ingest the initially generated